 - Enrol on the MSc part-time for 24 months

-- Study an individual module (without enrolment on the MSc) as a one week short course
+- Attend an individual module (without enrolment on the MSc) as a one week short course

 The MSc is made up of 8 taught modules and a project (total 180 CATS).
-Contact time for each taught module is a one-week block (Monday to Friday).
-This enables part-time students to continue working while doing the MSc, and also enables people working in industry to take single modules as a short course.
-There is also two days of induction to the course at the start of October for all new students.
+Contact time for the taught modules is in one-week blocks (Monday to Friday).
+There is also a two-day course induction at the start of October for all new students.

-For full-time students the project is a group design project on a realistic tunnelling scheme, giving excellent preparation for industry.
-Part-time students undertake an individual research project in their second year, which may be on a topic related to their work if they are already employed in the tunnelling sector.
+For full-time students, the project is a group design exercise on a realistic tunnelling scheme, giving excellent preparation for industry.
+Part-time students undertake an individual research project in their second year, which may be on a topic related to their work if they are already employed in the tunnelling sector; otherwise it may be a topic offered by the School of Engineering, usually linked to its current research.

 - Tunnel Design ( ES94V - 15 CATS )